BAJAJ FINSERV DIRECT LIMITED

 Why Companies Pay Dividends

-Companies may choose to distribute dividends for several reasons:
+Companies may distribute dividends for the following reasons:

 Impact of Dividend on Share Prices